 4. Bake for 20-25 minutes until the top is golden brown and caramelised.
 Set aside to cool completely.
-In my experience, this might take 2-3 hours.
+In my experience, this takes 2-3 hours.
 Better still, put it in the fridge overnight.

 5. When completely cooled, melt the chocolate over a pan of boiling water and drizzle it over the top of the flapjack in lines (or any pattern you like – go wild, write your name in chocolate).

-6. When the chocolate has set, chop up your giant flapjack into 5 cm/2” squares with a big, scary knife.
+6. When the chocolate has set hard, chop up your giant flapjack into 5 cm/2” squares with a big knife.

 Thanks, love and respect to the excellent Frugal Feeding blog, from which this recipe was adapted.
 Keep up the great work x